THE PENINSULA SINGERS

 HOW DO I JOIN?

-Interested individuals are asked to contact the us on the registration section of this website (http://peninsulasingers.ca/wp/registration-form), where you will indicate what voice you sing in (Soprano, Alto, Tenor, Bass); if you read music; and if you have had any experience singing with a choir or choral group.
-The Artistic Director will arrange a simple audition to hear your voice and determine your suitability for the Peninsula Singers.
+Interested individuals are asked to contact the us on the application section of this website (Application Form), where you will indicate what voice you sing in (Soprano, Alto, Tenor, Bass); if you read music; and if you have had any experience singing with a choir or choral group.
+Your application for membership will be evaluated based on the skills and experience you have declared, combined with your audition.
+Auditions require the singing of your part (soprano, alto, tenor or bass) from a set piece of music that you will be given to prepare in advance.
+Final decisions on membership are based on this evaluation, along with available space in the choir, which is limited based on performance space and choral balance.

 WHAT IF I DECIDE NOT TO JOIN OR CANNOT COMPLETE A SEASON?